ilai-ucsb/music_rec/team/sprint02/lect11.md

 ## Agenda

- - Daily Scrum (log a lect10.md document)
+ - Daily Scrum (log a lect11.md document)
  - Work on tasks assigned last night

+#### Anmol

+ - Worked with the team on adding and assigning issues on the Kanban board; reviewed PRs
+ - I am in the process of creating a similarity finder given a set of features
+ - no blockers

 #### Mauricio

  - Met with team last night for next steps, finished creating review repo for team03
  - Will be working on next issue, refreshing recommendations when pressing enter
- - no blockers

-#### Anmol

- - Worked with the team on adding and assigning issues on the Kanban board; reviewed PRs
- - I am in the process of creating a similarity finder given a set of features
  - no blockers

 #### Francisco